-This type of hike is quite strenuous, but if you are fond of hiking, you’ll regard it as a challenge – one that can be achieved with the right mix of information, training, and guidance.
-Keep reading to learn what you need to know to complete a successful rim-to-rim hike in one day.
+This adventure is quite strenuous and requires a hiking training plan.
+If hiking is a huge passion of yours, you’ll regard it as a glorious challenge – one that can be achieved with the right mix of information, exercise, and guidance.
+Keep reading to learn what you need to know to complete a successful rim to rim hike in one day.

 Colorado River at the bottom of the canyon